 It’s hard to see in this picture but the Hollywood sign starts peeking from behind the buildings right after this part of the race…

-My race: I didn’t feel super speedy so it wasn’t hard to keep myself from going out too fast.
+I didn’t feel super speedy so it wasn’t hard to keep myself from going out too fast.
 My legs did not want to run fast – which I thought was a really bad sign and scared me a little.

 I spotted a few friends running too – Pam and Carlee both about 7 and 11 miles into the race.
 Then, Pam ditched me, Carlee told me to ditch her.
 No hard feelings.
 That’s the good thing about running friends who have been doing it for a long time – we realize you gotta work with what you got that day.